michhar/sample-dockerized-flask-server/README.md

 simple_server
 ==============================

-A simple flask server build with Docker, run with `gunicorn` and tested with `curl`.
+A simple flask server built with Docker, run with a `gunicorn` command as a container and tested with `curl`.

 Prerequisites
 ---

 * Docker
 * curl command
+* Python 3

 Instructions
 ---